 You should aim to submit this assignment to me in person at the start of Thursday's class; if you cannot make it to class, email me by 11am on Thursday and we can discuss alternative ways to submit your assignment.
-Late assignments can be left in the mailbox outside my office until 4pm on Friday (no late penalty this week!).
+Late assignments can be left in the mailbox outside my office until 4pm on Friday (incurring a small penalty, as described in the course syllabus).
 Assignments will not be accepted after 4pm on Friday.